Skip to Main Content

 Information about legally changing one's name in the state of Texas.

-Changing a Child's Name Through a Court Order
+Changing a Child's Name with a Court Order

 This page contains information about changing a child's name through a court order.
 For name changes through adoption, see Name Changes Through Adoption.